Guanfacine: Medical uses

-Guanfacine IR (as brand name Tenex) is FDA approved for the management of hypertension.
+Guanfacine IR (as the brand name Tenex) is FDA-approved for the management of hypertension.

 Guanfacine XR (as brand name Intuniv) is indicated for the treatment of attention deficit hyperactivity disorder (ADHD), primarily for hyperactive symptoms.
 It is used both as monotherapy and as adjunctive therapy to stimulant medications.
 In some cases, it can also help control the side effect profile of stimulant medications.
 Unlike stimulant medications, guanfacine is regarded as having no abuse potential.
 However, stimulant medications still remain the first-line treatment for ADHD, and guanfacine is typically only prescribed by itself in patients who cannot take stimulant medications (due to mental or physical side effects).

 For attention deficit hyperactivity disorder (ADHD), it is claimed that guanfacine helps individuals better control behavior, inhibit inappropriate distractions and impulses, and inhibit inappropriate aggressive impulses.
 Systematic reviews and meta-analyses have found guanfacine to be effective in the treatment of ADHD in both children and adults, with a moderate effect size found in adults (Hedges' g = -0.66).
 A systematic review and meta-analysis also found that guanfacine reduced oppositional behavior in children and adolescents with ADHD who also had or did not also have oppositional defiant disorder, with a small-to-moderate effect size.
 In any case, guanfacine and other α_{2}-adrenergic receptor agonists are considered to be less effective than stimulants in the treatment of ADHD, at least when compared on rating scales developed to assess stimulant efficacy.

 Guanfacine is also used off-label to treat tic disorders, anxiety disorders such as generalized anxiety disorder, and PTSD.
 Guanfacine and other α_{2A}-adrenergic receptor agonists have anxiolytic-like action, thereby reducing the emotional responses of the amygdala, and strengthening prefrontal cortical regulation of emotion, action, and thought.
 These actions arise from both inhibition of stress-induced catecholamine release, and from prominent, post-synaptic actions in the prefrontal cortex.
 Due to its prolonged elimination half-life, it also has been seen to improve sleep interrupted by nightmares in PTSD patients.
 All of these actions likely contribute to the relief of the hyperarousal, re-experiencing of memory, and impulsivity associated with PTSD.
 Guanfacine appears to be especially helpful in treating children who have been traumatized or abused.

 Other indications for guanfacine are drug (opioid, nicotine, cocaine) withdrawals, migraine prophylaxis, and Fragile X Syndrome, among others.

 Adverse effects

 Side effects of guanfacine are dose-dependent.

 Very common (>10% incidence) adverse effects include somnolence (drowsiness), fatigue, headache, and stomach ache.

 Common (1–10% incidence) adverse effects include decreased appetite, nausea, dry mouth, urinary incontinence, and rashes.

-Guanfacine has been reported to cause high rates of somnolence in children with attention deficit hyperactivity disorder, for instance 73% with guanfacine versus 6% with placebo in one trial.
+Guanfacine has been reported to cause high rates of somnambulism (sleep walking) in children with attention deficit hyperactivity disorder, for instance 73% with guanfacine versus 6% with placebo in one trial.

 Guanfacine may worsen sleep in children with attention deficit hyperactivity disorder, including reduced total sleep time.

 A 2020 systematic review found side effects of guanfacine including abdominal pain, sedation, and QT prolongation.